-- Being in an area where you are not supposed to be - Cursing and other inappropriate language - Disrupting the classroom learning environment - Dress Code Violations - Inappropriate use of technology (phones, chromebooks, computers, device connected to the school internet, etc.) - Littering - Plagiarism - Possession of other banned items (e.g. energy drinks, fireworks, lighters, etc.) - Taking pictures or videos of people without their consent - Throwing snow
+- Being in an area where you are not supposed to be - Cursing and other inappropriate language - Disrupting the classroom learning environment - Dress Code Violations - Inappropriate use of technology (phones, chromebooks, computers, device connected to the school internet, etc.) - Littering - Plagiarism - Possession of other banned items (e.g. energy drinks, fireworks, lighters, etc.) - Public displays of affection (e.g. kissing, holding hands) - Taking, editing, or posting pictures or videos of people without their consent - Throwing snow